fa-sharp/virtual-keyboard-display/README.md

 # The Virtual Keyboard

 A virtual piano keyboard app, written in Typescript and React.
-Suitable for teaching, learning, practicing, etc...!
+Suitable for teaching and learning!!

 ### Features
 - Shows notes on the grand staff as you play them on the keyboard.
 - Responds to keyboard and mouse input
 - Responds to MIDI input in Chrome and Edge browsers
-- Many settings to customize the display
+- Many settings to customize the functionality and display
     - Show/hide piano, staff, note names
     - Change the piano range
     - Make the notes sticky/sustain